caiks/WBOT02/README.md

 model030|0.177|5 scanned potential tiled actual-potential||fixed|Film Noir|527,045|3816|1.44807|15.56|3.74|31|27|

 The median diagonals for the actor 2 *models* were consistently in the range 23-27, and the maximum diagonals were consistently in the the range 37-39.

+TODO - the potential and actual-potential models demonstrate that the search for model growth can be achieved even without restricting the history size, which we were forced to do in TBOT03.

 TODO - contour comparisons.
 Compared to model 16 model 21 has very concentrated hotspots.
 If we manually move around nearby the model has very short paths.